-Counseling informed consent forms, forms for informed consent
+Counseling informed consent forms for group therapy

 Counseling informed consent forms are an important piece of the puzzle when you add group therapy as a service in your practice.
 In addition to providing these specialized forms to each member of the group, you will take on the additional tasks of managing this paperwork.
-Let's dive into some of the basics for counseling informed consent forms for group therapy.
+Let's dive into some of the basics for counseling informed consent forms group therapy.

 What is group therapy?